-- Single family rental dwellings and buildings with up to four units are addressed using the NEAT software. - Multifamily housing containing five or more units will be addressed by the subgrantee submitting a proposal to DOE through OEO providing the project details. - Subgrantees will ensure a Homeowner, Fuel Release form 101 is completed for each building containing a dwelling unit to be weatherized.
+- Single family rental dwellings and buildings with up to four units are addressed using the NEAT software. - Multifamily housing containing five or more units will be addressed by the subgrantee submitting a proposal to DOE through OEO providing the project details.
+The subgrantee should consult the WAP Multifamily Case by Case Project Submittal Checklist from DOE. - Subgrantees will ensure a Homeowner, Fuel Release form 101 is completed for each building containing a dwelling unit to be weatherized.